sw2719/steam-account-switcher/README.md

 This app has no affiliation with Steam and Valve.

 # Important Notice

-Currently I'm not adding new things to this program since A. it has everything that I need and B. it works.
-But any bug report or suggestion is welcome.
+There won't be new major release for this program since v3.0.
+This is due to Steam client now having built-in account switching feature.
+Only fixes for bugs and critical issues will be provided from now on.

+It just doesn't make sense to keep updating this ancient spaghetti code anyway.

 # Features
 * Switch between your accounts with just few clicks.
 * No more entering ID, password and Steam Guard code every time you login to another account.
 * Restarting Steam with single click.
+* Accounts data encryption feature.

-* Optional password vault feature.
-Your passwords are encrypted and stored in a file.
+* Optional password saving feature.
 You can use them to log in to your accounts without entering them manually.
 * Auto-importing your Steam accounts.
 Do more clicking, less typing.
 * Auto-updating is built-in, and it's fast.
 (Unless GitHub's server is having a hard time..)

 # Requirements (for executable release)